huggingface/dataset-viewer/README.md

 - `APP_HOSTNAME`: the hostname used by the app.
 Defaults to `"localhost"`.
 - `APP_PORT`: the port used by the app.
 Defaults to `8000`.
 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
 Defaults to empty, in which case the assets are located in the `datasets_preview_backend_assets` subdirectory inside the OS default cache directory.
-- `CACHE_DIRECTORY`: directory where the cache is stored (see http://www.grantjenks.com/docs/diskcache/tutorial.html).
-It's only applied if `CACHE_PERSIST` is `True`.
-Defaults to empty, in which case the cache is located in the `datasets_preview_backend` subdirectory inside the OS default cache directory.
-- `CACHE_PERSIST`: persist the cache between runs by using the platform's default caches directory.
-Defaults to `True`.
-- `CACHE_SIZE_LIMIT`: maximum size of the cache in bytes.
-Defaults to `10000000000` (10 GB).
 - `DATASETS_ENABLE_PRIVATE`: enable private datasets.
 Defaults to `False`.
 - `DATASETS_REVISION`: git reference for the canonical datasets on https://github.com/huggingface/datasets.
 Defaults to `stream-tar`.
 - `EXTRACT_ROWS_LIMIT`: number of rows in the extract, if not specified in the API request.
 Defaults to `100`.